davydovanton/hanami-bootstrap/README.md

 # Lotus::Bootstrap
 [Bootstrap](getbootstrap.com) wrapper for [lotus](lotusrb.org) framework.
 This wrapper provide HEAD vresion of bootstrap.

+Also you can use [bootstrap-rubygem](https://github.com/twbs/bootstrap-rubygem) gem which support lotus framework.

 ## Installation
 **Important:** this wrapper required jquery library.